ncls-p/llm-to-blog-key-points-dataset/README.md

-# Dataset Enhancer with Perplexity AI 🚀
+# Dataset Enhancer with OpenAI Compatible API 🚀

-A powerful CLI tool to enhance your dataset using Perplexity AI's API.
+A powerful CLI tool to enhance your dataset using any OpenAI compatible API.
 This tool extracts key points from web articles and adds them to your dataset in a structured format.

 ## Features ✨